Canal Tunnels

-The Canal Tunnels are a pair of single track railway tunnels in north London which connect the East Coast Main Line to the Thameslink route at London St Pancras International.
-Their name comes from the Regent's Canal, which they pass close beneath.
+The Canal Tunnels are a pair of single track railway tunnels in north London which connect the East Coast Main Line (ECML) at Belle Isle Junction to the low level platforms at London St Pancras railway station, allowing connection to the Thameslink route.
+Their name comes from the Regent's Canal, which they pass close beneath, and allow up to eight trains per hour operated by Thameslink to access the Thameslink route from the ECML, significantly increasing capacity on the former.
+The tunnels also allow Thameslink trains stabled at Hornsey Depot to access the route.